 The recirculation parameter controls the operation of the recirculation pump during machine operation.
 The user can either turn it on or off.
 If the water recirculation option is not enabled in Global Setup parameter, then this parameter will not display.
-The Wash speed can be programmed to either Normal Wash speed or Reduced Wash speed.
+The Wash speed can be programmed to either Normal Wash speed, Reduced Wash speed or a specific RPM from 10-50.